-There are 3 proposals scheduled to be voted on at the Annual Meeting:
+There are 3 proposals scheduled to be considered and voted on at the Annual Meeting:

-- Proposal No. 1: The election of the three Class I director nominees named in this proxy statement, each to serve until the 2021 Annual Meeting of Stockholders and until his successor is duly elected and qualifies. - Proposal No. 2: The ratification of the appointment of PricewaterhouseCoopers LLP to serve as the Company's independent registered public accounting firm for fiscal year 2018. - Proposal No. 3: The approval, on a non-binding advisory basis, of the compensation of the Company's named executive officers, as disclosed in this proxy statement.
+- Proposal No. 1: The election of the two Class III director nominees named in this proxy statement, each to serve until the 2022 Annual Meeting of Stockholders and until his or her successor is duly elected and qualifies. - Proposal No. 2: The ratification of the appointment of PricewaterhouseCoopers LLP to serve as the Company's independent registered public accounting firm for fiscal year 2020. - Proposal No. 3: The approval, on a non-binding advisory basis, of the compensation of the Company's named executive officers, as disclosed in this proxy statement.